 there are a growing number of companies offering motorcycling tours of Laos.

 If you DO NOT have a valid motorcycle license in your home country, it will not show up on your International Driving permit - and despite what the scooter hire shop may tell you - you are not licensed to ride on 2 wheels.

 As previous people have said ... you have to worry about the road and weather conditions more than bandits.
 They have cleaned that up pretty well and they only warn you about one or two highways in between Luang Prabang, Phonsaven, and Vang Vieng.
 Still ...
 I wouldn't worry about it as much as making sure my helmet is on tight!
-Safe riding! :) over 7 years ago
+Safe riding! :) about 10 years ago